 1. Could you give me a brief introduction of yourself?

 As a starting point, feel free to check out my website on Global Content Marketing.
 In summary, I worked in various positions from planning, operations, purchasing to marketing at Intel for 20 years.
 I left my corporate job last year and published a book, Global Content Marketing.
 I have been speaking, conducting workshops and working on marketing projects.
-I also started teaching an online grad-school course at West Virginia University.
+Also, I started teaching an online grad-school course at West Virginia University.

 2. What kind of department major and what kind of certificate or license is required [to hold such positions and roles]?

 Clearly, if you are determined to enter the marketing field, you should take marketing courses offered in your high school and eventually in college.
-That will help get a first job in marketing but the path isn’t always direct.
+That will help get the first job in marketing but the path isn’t always direct.
 In fact, you may find that other courses you take or other opportunities that present themselves over the course of your career have greater appeal to you.
 I had finance and accounting degrees but I eventually ended up in the marketing field unforeseeable twists of fate.
 My husband had a marketing degree, but he has been an IT manager for over 20 years.
 The important thing is to learn an area well but be open and looking for new and interesting opportunities when they present themselves.

 3. Your book, “Global Content Marketing: How to Create Great Content, Reach More Customers, and Build a Worldwide Marketing Strategy that Works,” was selected as one of the Top 10 Marketing books of 2014.
 Do you think there were any requisites or factors that differentiated your book from others?